Speaker Cable Gauge Calculator + Gauge Chart

 4. Click "Calculate"

-Press the calculate button to see results.
-The calculator will display the recommended cable gauge, helping you choose the right wire for your setup.
+Press the calculate button to see the results.
+The calculator will display the recommended cable gauge for your speaker.

 How to Read the Output?